ProNeverFake/kios/README.md

 ## Intro

-Blackbird: I'm too lazy to write anything here.
+> Blackbird: I'm too lazy to write anything here.
 In fact KIOS is developed for my master thesis and maybe after finishing that I'll finally figure out what this system is really about.

 ## NEWS

 **KNOWN BUGS:**
+- time delay in mios_reader (to be verified).
 - ~~velocity limits are always violated with node Contact in the tree.
 (10082023)~~
 - ~~check: mios task context saving.
 (14082023)~~

 **DEVELOPER'S PLAN:**
+- [ ] add a udp mechanism to realize skill state sharing between mios and kios.
-- [ ] **ERGENT** add thread queue to all nodes to guarantee 100% state change perception.
+- [ ] ~~**ERGENT** add thread queue to all nodes to guarantee 100% state change perception.~~
 - [x] add service and client for mongoDB w/r
-- ~~[ ] add node manipulator to control other nodes.~~
 - [x] **ERGENT** refactor the teach/modify_object method in ws_client and node manipulator
 - [ ] ws_client upgrade the log --> spdlog
 - [ ] ws_client enable request result bool return